TallKite/linnstrument-firmware/README.md

   SAME/BLINK CARRY OVER: If both splits are set to SAME or BLNK, playing in one split optionally shows matching notes in the other split too.
 Accessed through the microLinn menu.

-  WARNING FOR A DOUBLY-USED MIDI CHANNEL: If a channel is used by both splits, in the Per-Split display it's always shown in red.
+  WARNING FOR A DOUBLY-USED MIDI CHANNEL: If a channel is used by both splits, in the Per-Split display it's shown in red.

+DISABLE MAIN MIDI CHANNEL VIA NRPN

+Send NRPN 1 or 101 with a value of 0.
+Must be in ChannelPerNote or ChannelPerRow mode.
+See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=8322723#p8322723.

+SET ARPEGGIATOR TO QUARTER-NOTE TEMPO VIA NRPN

+Send NRPN 236 with a value of 0.
+See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=6809095#p6809095.

-LOCATOR CCs
+LOCATING CCs

-A locator CC message can be sent immediately before every note-on, indicating the row and column.
-Code on your laptop can then assign a specific function to a specific pad, e.g. upper lefthand corner is All Sound Off, or each pad in the last column is a specific Bank Select message.
+A locating CC message can be sent immediately before every note-on, indicating the row and column.
+Code in your DAW can then assign a specific function to a specific pad, e.g. upper lefthand corner is All Sound Off, or each pad in the last column is a specific Bank Select message.
 Or use this feature plus a custom light pattern to create large drum pads for more easily playing drum midi.
 Or create a third split, perhaps a column of on/off buttons, or a vertical fader or two, or even a horizontal split.
 Accessed through the microLinn menu.

 On an actual guitar, middle-C played on the 2nd string 1st fret sounds very different when played on the 6th string 20th fret.
 Many guitar VSTis allow you to set the playing position (higher or lower on the fretboard) through keyswitches.
-Depending on your VSTi, it may be possible for code on your laptop to translate a locator CC to such a keyswitch and thus directly map the Linnstrument's columns to the virtual guitar's frets, making the guitar sound much more realistic.
-(It may also be possible to do this without locator CCs simply by using Channel Per Row mode.)
+Depending on your VSTi, it may be possible for code on your laptop to translate a locating CC to such a keyswitch and thus directly map the Linnstrument's columns to the virtual guitar's frets, making the guitar sound much more realistic.
+(It may also be possible to do this without locating CCs simply by using Channel Per Row mode.)

   *Details: One type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
 The two types are selected in the microLinn menu.
 (On a LinnStrument 128, the 2nd type is never sent, and the menu option for it is hidden.)
 The two types should be different.
 If they are the same, they will be displayed in red.
 Avoid using these CCs that the LinnStrument uses for other purposes, which will be displayed in red:*
   * *CC 0 = bank select (when swiping in the Preset display)*